mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * For each non-empty leaf node, validate the LeafNode as described in
     {{leaf-node-validation}}.

-  * For each non-empty parent node, verify that each entry in the node's `unmerged_leaves` represents a non-blank leaf node that is a descendant of the parent node.

 * Identify a leaf whose LeafNode is identical to the one in the KeyPackage.
 If no such field exists, return an